ChrisLuddy/Project2024/README.md

 9. AI Data Visualization Integration

    - Plan for the integration of AI-powered stock price predictions into the frontend interface in later stages.
-   - Ensure the layout is flexible enough to accommodate charts, tables, or graphs that will visualize stock trends and market predictions based on the AI model developed in subsequent sprints.
+   - Ensure the layout is flexible enough to accommodate charts, tables, or graphs that will visualize stock trends and market predictions based on the AI model.